-I’ve been living in Mexico for the past 2 years and Puerto Escondido is one of my most favorite destinations.
-Honestly, if I am not living in Sayulita, I will choose Puerto Escondido.
+I’ve been living in Mexico for the past 2 years and Puerto Escondido is one of my favorite destinations.
+Honestly, if Internet was not a problem here, I will choose Puerto Escondido.

-Unfortunately, when I came there in September 2020, there was a hurricane (Laura) so my days were limited to staying in.
+When I came there in September 2020, there was a hurricane (Laura) so my days were limited to staying in.
 I was able to hang out with locals and get to know the local life but still, the hurricane was so bad that made me cancel all my travel plans there.

 As a long-term traveler, I spent a few weeks in Puerto Escondido just to understand the layout of the place and to get to know it through my local friends.

-I understand that as a visitor, you will have many questions regarding safety in Puerto Escondido, especially that Mexico is a country that gets a lot of bad publicity when it comes to safety.
+I understand that as a visitor, you will have many questions regarding safety in Puerto Escondido, especially since Mexico is a country that gets a lot of bad publicity when it comes to safety.

 Is Puerto Escondido safe?